akka/akka-projection/docs/src/main/paradox/getting-started.md

 cqlsh>
 ```

+To use a different Cassandra database update the [Cassandra driver's contact-points configuration](https://doc.akka.io/docs/akka-persistence-cassandra/current/configuration.html#contact-points-configuration) found in `./examples/src/resources/guide-shopping-cart-app.conf`.

 @@@

-To run the Projection we must setup our Cassandra database to support the Cassandra Projection offset store as well as the new table we are projecting into with the `DailyCheckoutProjectionHandler`.
+To run the Projection we must setup our Cassandra database to support the Cassandra Projection offset store as well as the new tables we are projecting into with the `DailyCheckoutProjectionHandler`.

 Create a Cassandra keyspace.